ShiuLab/Manuscript_Code/2026_yeast_fitness_gxe/README.md

   - `optimized`: models trained using optimized or feature-selected subsets.
 - `{genetic variant type}` – genetic variant dataset type (`PC` [first 5 principal components of the SNP data], `SNP`, `PAV`, `CNV`).

+### Test set isolates
+The test set isolates which were used to evaluate the models are provided in the file `Test.txt`.

 ### Model interpretation
 | Script                                | Description                                                                                  |